ZeusCodes-Official/DS-Olympus-/README.md

 ✅ Deep Learning (Image Recognition, Natural Language Processing, etc)<br>
 Deep learning projects will be under "deepLearning" folder.

 4. Use "camelCase" for the folder you will be creating - example Project "Hand sign detection" in camelCase will be "handSignDetection".
+Don't use spaces and start with small letter.

 5. The folder should contain - <br>
 ✅ Jyputer Notebook (complete explanation and code to the problem)<br>